DIY Pressed Flower Easter Eggs

 Select and lay out flowers that I may want to use for my projects.
 You may not use all of them, but choose whatever you're in the mood for and ones that will suit themselves better for any given project.
 Since eggs are curved and not flat, flowers with thick, very stiff parts or greens with thick stems or veins will not stay well on the egg or may break when trying to glue it down.
 Flowers that have very small centers, such as pansies or violas, work well or you can just use the petals from any flower.

-Using Mod Podge, Perfect Paper Adhesive, or Acid Free Tacky Glue and a small paint brush, paint the underside of the flower.
+Using an acid free glue and a small paint brush, paint the underside of the flower.
 Where the petals overlap, there will not be glue yet and this is ok because the petals will move when pressing the flower around the egg.
 Petals that stick up can be glued down once the flower is on the egg.

 Place your glue covered flower in the desired position on the egg.
 (This is where our crafting tweezers come in very useful.)
 Use your fingers to gently pressed down the flower petals and smooth out air bubbles.
 Use your paint brush to put glue on the underside of any petal that is still sticking up and press it down.